 The first step is to find something to store your books in!
 When I was first starting my collection of seasonal children’s books, I put all of my seasonal books in one box.
 But I soon found that I needed one box for each season, plus an additional one for Christmas!
 I would recommend going to Walmart or Target and purchasing 4 or 5 plastic tubs (about 16 quarts each).
 You can decide if you’d like to include Christmas books in your “Winter” season box, or if you would like a separate box just for Christmas books.
 I have over 50 Christmas books in my collection, so I decided Christmas needed a “season” all its own!
 Label your boxes, accordingly: Winter, Spring, Summer, Fall, and Christmas.

 In order to make life a little bit easier for you (and a little bit prettier as well!)
 I’ve created a set of box labels for you.
 The set includes five 4.5 inch printable labels – one for each season, plus Christmas.
-You can download your FREE BOX LABELS with the following button:
+You can download your FREE BOX LABELS HERE!